dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

     pip_url: apache-superset==1.5.0 markupsafe==2.0.1 duckdb-engine==0.6.4
 ```

-With Superset, the engine needs to be configured to open DuckDB in “read-only” mode.
+With Superset, the engine needs to be configured to open DataMiner in “read-only” mode.
 Otherwise, only one query can run at a time (simultaneous queries will cause locks).
 This also prevents refreshing the Superset dashboard while the pipeline is running.
 In this case, the pipeline runs in under 8 seconds!

 ## Wrangling the data